annapawlicka/annapawlicka.github.io/_posts/2015-04-20-spreading-parentheses-of-love.md

   - Clojure
   - Personal
 ---
-Last weekend, with the help of 14 teachers and TAs, we brought the first [ClojureBridge ][1]workshop to London.
+Last weekend, with the help of 14 teachers and TAs, we brought the first [ClojureBridge ](http://www.clojurebridge.org/events/2015-04-17-london) workshop to London.
 20 students that showed up on a day had a wide range of experience levels from total beginners to experienced programmers in other languages.

 ### InstallFest